For COVID-19 resources, please visit the FRCOG’s COVID-19 Resources page.

 Western Massachusetts currently has two operating COADs: the Berkshire County COAD and the Pioneer Valley COAD (covering Franklin, Hampshire, and Hampden counties).
 The COADs have a joint Emergency Operations Plan so the two entities can work together when a disaster strikes in western Mass.
 You may learn what kinds of services the COAD provides by downloading a copy of their brochure.

-To request assistance from the either COAD, please contact the HMCC Duty Officer through our 24/7 answering service at (413) 773-1502.
+To request immediate assistance from either COAD, please contact the HMCC duty officer through our 24/7 answering service at (413) 773-1502.